-Following the review of the assessment of the Board, its committees and individual directors, including the Chairman for FY2019, both the NC and the Board are of the view that the Board and its committees have operated effectively and each director has contributed to the overall effectiveness of the Board in FY2019.
+Following the review of the assessment of the Board, its committees and individual directors, including the Chairman for FY2020, both the NC and the Board are of the view that the Board and its committees have operated effectively and each director has contributed to the overall effectiveness of the Board in FY2020.
 No external facilitator was used in the evaluation process.
-Where appropriate, the Board will review the assessment criteria to align with the prevailing regulations and the change can not be made without justification from the Board.